LakshmiPratti/LXC-container/README.md

 sudo lxd-demo-server.configure
 ```

-You can then access the server at: http://IP-ADDRESS:8081/
+You can then access the server at: http://IP-ADDRESS:8080/

 ## Dependencies
-The lxd-demo.yaml files contains the configuration of LXD, using that the
-limitations for RAM, CPU and Storage disk were set.

 The server needs to be able to talk to a LXD daemon over the local unix
 socket, so you need to have a LXD daemon installed and functional before